Oklahoma prisoner on the run for 36 years captured in Texas

 The agency said in a news release that 58-year-old Stephen Michael Paris was arrested without incident Thursday morning at an office in Houston where he worked under a pseudonym.
 Fingerprints confirmed his identity.

 Paris escaped from the Jess Dunn Correctional Center in Muskogee, Oklahoma, in October 1981 after serving about 19 months of a nine-year sentence for drug possession and distribution.
-He featured on the Oklahoma Department of Corrections' "Most Wanted" list.
+He was featured on the Oklahoma Department of Corrections' "Most Wanted" list.

 The agency says investigators tracked him down after a newspaper obituary for his mother listed a son in Houston named Stephen Michael Chavez.